-Limited to 72 copies, Islamic binding, full chestnut morocco, marbled endpapers, all edges gilt, finished with a silk ribbon and presented in a slipcase.
+Limited to 72 copies, Islamic binding, full chestnut morocco, marbled endpapers, copper edges and lettering to spine, finished with a silk ribbon and presented in a slipcase.
+The fine edition will begin shipping after the May Bank Holiday.

 – Sold out